waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Unstun Sailor (ID 1) in Olivine City when I return.
 - **Tool Limitations & Game State:** Some tools, like `stun_npc`, are dependent on the live game state and will fail if their target is not currently rendered on-screen.
 I must ensure an object is visible before attempting to use a tool that targets it.
 Deferred tasks like unstunning an NPC must wait until I return to their map and they are visible.

-# Lessons Learned
-- **Recognizing Unproductive Loops (CRITICAL FAILURE NOTED):** The critique agent identified a severe unproductive loop in the Olivine Lighthouse.
-I was repeatedly falling through the pit on 2F, climbing the ladder on 1F back to a new section of 2F, and then immediately pathing back to the same pit without exploring the new area.
-I must be more vigilant in recognizing these patterns and breaking them by choosing a different path or objective.

 # Rematch Opportunities
 - Hiker Anthony on Route 33 called for a battle.

-# Lessons Learned
-- **Methodical Exploration:** When arriving in a new, isolated area via a one-way path (like falling through a pit), I must systematically explore every single reachable tile before attempting to use any exits.
-Rushing to the most obvious exit led to a critical loop because I missed the *actual* correct path on the first floor.
-- **Challenge Root Assumptions:** When stuck in a repetitive loop, it's a sign that my fundamental understanding of the puzzle is wrong.
-I must stop, identify my root assumption (e.g., "the way forward is through this specific door"), and actively try to disprove it by exploring completely different options, even if they seem counterintuitive.
-## Olivine Lighthouse Puzzle - 3F Dead End
-- **Agent Hypothesis #1 (Re-explore 3F ladder):** FAILED.
-The ladder at (5, 3) on 2F leads to an isolated, dead-end section of 3F.
-The item ball and trainer on this floor are in a separate, unreachable section.
-Confirmed by `find_path` tool returning 'No path found'.
-## Olivine Lighthouse Puzzle - 2F
-- **Agent Hypothesis #2 (Hidden Window Path):** There is a hidden path leading outside through one of the 'windows'.
-  - **Test Plan:** Systematically check each window on the southern wall by standing in front of it and attempting to walk south.
-    - **Step 1:** Check window at (4, 17).
-Status: PENDING.

-# Lessons Learned (Critical Updates)
-- **HIERARCHY OF TRUTH (CRITICAL UPDATE):** Authoritative Game State lists (like the `Warps` list) are the absolute highest source of truth.
-They must be trusted over system warnings or the Mental Map XML if a conflict arises.
-My failure to do this in the lighthouse caused a major unproductive loop chasing phantom warps.
-- **TOOL USAGE DISCIPLINE:** When using a custom tool that outputs button presses, I MUST remember to set `autopress_buttons: true` if I want the actions to be executed.
-Forgetting this parameter causes the tool to do nothing, wasting a turn.

-# Tile & Object Mechanics (Update)
-- **WARP_CARPET_DOWN**: A traversable warp tile at the edge of a map that transitions to the adjacent map below.
-Must move down to activate.

-# Lessons Learned (Critical Updates)
-- **HIERARCHY OF TRUTH (CRITICAL UPDATE):** Authoritative Game State lists (like the `Warps` list) are the absolute highest source of truth.
-They must be trusted over system warnings or the Mental Map XML if a conflict arises.
-My failure to do this in the lighthouse caused a major unproductive loop chasing phantom warps.